robocube/rcl/README.md

     eval {x:1 y:20 z:$x + $y} -> {x:1 y:20 z:21}

 The token between the name and the value is called an "Evaluator."
-Evaluators can alter the behavior of the value when the block is evaluated.
+Evaluators can alter the behavior of a value when the block is evaluated.

 Let (:) evaluates the value on the right and places the result in the named
 variable: